jucooper/rotate/README.md

 Scrapes http://xboxdvr.com/ for my clips that were posted within the days specified and uploads those clips to my gfycat profile.

 In this example, I'm scraping the xbox clips that were recorded within 3 days.

-# TODO
-* https://xboxapi.com/ to fetch the xbox clips